-Ostwald ripening [35] is a physical mechanism that arises in many industrial, physical or biological processes, like alloys formations [28, 29, 37], synthesis of quantum dots, emulsion dynamics (it is at the origin of the so-called "Ouzo effect" [38]), protein polymerization [21], etc. The mechanism can be described as an interaction between free particles, or monomers, and polymers, which can be seen as aggregates of monomers.
-Roughly speaking, the dynamics is governed by attachment to or detachment from polymers of monomers.
+Ostwald ripening [40] is a physical mechanism that arises in many industrial, physical or biological processes, like alloys formations [32, 33, 42], synthesis of quantum dots, emulsion dynamics (it is at the origin of the so-called "Ouzo effect" [44]), protein polymerization [23], etc. The mechanism can be described as an interaction between free particles, or monomers, and polymers, which can be seen as aggregates of monomers.